A Spring Cloud Compatible Service Mesh

 - Traffic Orchestration.
 Easegress could color the north-south and east-west traffic, and sync up all over the cluster. this can make the cluster-wide canary deployment.

-Eligent Traffic Hijack.
-Unlike other Service Mesh use `iptables` to hijack the traffic, Ease Mesh simply reconfigures/Hijack the service discovery endpoint to the sidecar, and Ease Mesh returns the sidecar IP address(127.0.0.1) as the remote service. the sidecar takes the responsibility for real service discovery and remote communication.
+Elegant Traffic Hijack.
+Unlike other Service Mesh use `iptables` to hijack the traffic, Ease Mesh simply reconfigures/Hijacks the service discovery endpoint to the sidecar, and Ease Mesh returns the sidecar IP address(127.0.0.1) as the remote service. the sidecar takes the responsibility for real service discovery and remote communication.
 This solution won’t bring any network complexity.

 The following diagram shows the architecture